 Dr Khan is an expert in methods of circumcision such as sleeve, sutureless (Glue), free hand, forceps guided method, stitches, dorsal slit, revision, redo circumcision, preputioplasty and frenuplasty (release/division of a short tight frenulum which causes the head of the penis to tilt down during erections also called “frenulum breve.”).
 Phimosis ( tight foreskin caused by balanitis xerotica obliterans in 20% adults in our experince.
-Dr Khan can discuss the characteristics of high and low cut, tight and loose cut types of circumcision.
+Dr Khan can discuss the characteristics of high and low cut, tight and loose cut types or styles of circumcision.

 A local anaesthetic is injected into the base of the penis and all around the shaft of the penis with a single injection, but 2-3 pricks.
 This provides safe and effective pain-relief during the operation.
 This is used as the sole form of anaesthesia around the wound and the patient is not put to sleep during the procedure.
 This minimises post-operative pain as well for 1 hour.
 The entire foreskin is removed using an incision just behind the head of the penis.
 This leaves the head of the penis completely exposed permanently.

 Dr Khan also has vast experience of phimosis (tight foreskin) due to a condition called Balanitis Xerotica obliterans (BXO).

 What is the cost of circumcision or alternative to circumcision?

 - Consultation only £150

 - Revision or Redo circumcision £800